-We at Ivy Coach don’t agree with Flanagan that you have to raise your children one way if they hope to get admitted to a highly competitive university.
-There are many ways to raise children who will gain admission to top universities and become successful in life.
+We at Ivy Coach don’t agree with Flanagan that you have to raise your children one way if they hope to get admitted to a highly selective university.
+There are many ways to raise children who will, in time, gain admission to top universities and ultimately become successful in life.
 Parents don’t have to force their children to take piano lessons.
 They don’t have to make them play chess if they don’t like it.
-Happy childhoods and paths toward admission to a highly competitive university are not mutually exclusive.
+Happy childhoods and paths toward admission to highly selective universities are not, in our view, mutually exclusive.

-As Dartmouth alumnus Robert Frost wrote, “Two roads diverged in a wood, and I – I took the one less traveled by, and that has made all the difference.”
-Sometimes, the road less traveled may be the secret to both a happy childhood and admission to the college of your choice.
+As Dartmouth alumnus Robert Frost once wrote, “Two roads diverged in a wood, and I — I took the one less traveled by, and that has made all the difference.”
+Sometimes, the road less traveled may be the secret to both a happy childhood and admission to the college of one’s dreams.

 Read our blog on “Helicopter Parents” .